 Villa Holidays in Kefalonia and Ithaca

-If you’ve not had a villa-type of holiday or have never been to a Greek island before, then you’ll be in for a treat should you embark on any villa holidays in Kefalonia.
+If you’ve not had a villa holiday or never been to a Greek island before, then you’ll be in for a treat should you embark on any villa holidays in Kefalonia.

 Kefalonia is the largest of the seven Ionian Islands, situated to the west of mainland Greece.